-In addition, you are asked to familiarise yourself with the contents of this Handbook that sets out the key information about your course.
+In addition, you are advised to familiarise yourself with the contents of this Handbook and the associated regulations which are mentioned in it.

 Your course is validated by Ravensbourne University London.
 The relationship between the University and the collaborative partner is described as a validation.
 The term validation is used to describe courses which lead to an award of the University but which have been developed by a partner organisation for delivery by the staff of that organisation.
 As the awarding body the University retains ultimate responsibility for the quality and standards of the awards.
-Students on validated courses are not enrolled as Ravensbourne students.
+Students onvalidated courses are not enrolled as Ravensbourne students.